GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

    # [GT] using-dsl: gtscript

-All other content must be valid python under the assumption that the first line has been replaced by `from gt4py.gtscript import *`.
+All other content must be valid Python under the assumption that the first line has been replaced by `from gt4py.gtscript import *`.

 In support of this, two more features are proposed:

- * A mechanism to allow GTScript files as if they were python modules
+ * A mechanism to allow GTScript files as if they were Python modules
  * A lazy variant or replacement of the `stencil` decorator, returning an object that supports manual stepwise compilation.

 Limited Scope
 +++++++++++++

-In order to support the usecases listed below the input python files must be written in GTScript DSL without explicitly importing GT4Py.
+In order to support the usecases listed below the input Python files must be written in GTScript DSL without explicitly importing GT4Py.
 Instead of the decorators provided by the `gtscript` module, comments may be used, or functions may be inferred to be a `stencil` or `submodule` depending on whether they return something or not.
-In order to stay maintainable `gtpyc` will not add any new logic beyond reading input python code and command line options.
+In order to stay maintainable `gtpyc` will not add any new logic beyond reading input Python code and command line options.

 However, the final version will rely on more fine grained control over when and where backends create and store intermediate source files, which should become part of the backend API to be used for run-time compilation in order to avoid redundancy and guarantee maintainability.